Michells13/Tutzil/README.md

 ## Vision Module - Jetson Orin/Nano

-The vision module has been implemented on a separate device to maintain the autonomy of the UI system and to allocate the necessary resources for vision processing independently.
-Following this model, it will be easier to replace the embedded module with a more powerful system in the future, and it also allows for independent development of both the UI and vision modules.
+<small> Note: The vision module has been implemented on a separate device to maintain the autonomy of the UI system and to allocate the necessary resources for vision processing independently.
+Following this model, it will be easier to replace the embedded module with a more powerful system in the future, and it also allows for independent development of both the UI and vision modules.</small>

+The vision module has been developed in Python using the PyTorch framework.
+Currently, it implements the YOLOv8 model from Ultralytics, though the adaptation of other models is underway.
+The following sections describe the features and composition of this module, as well as define its inputs and output

 ## UI Module